UnbendableStraw/homepwn-simple/README.md

 # Making It
-Download the .stl file, load it into your preferred slicer, with the homepod side of the dongle facing up, and with support.
+Download the .stl file depending on which probes you can get / have, load it into your preferred slicer, with the homepod side of the dongle facing up, and with support.
 Then print it!

 The pinout of the HomePod's debug port, with the pod upside down, and you looking down at the port, is as follows: